 The reference from our Lord’s Sermon on the Mount to the “pure of heart” (Matt 5:8-9) in the first of our prayers for purity brings to mind another important scripture verse from that sermon in which Christ admonished His listeners not to even look at a woman with lustful intentions (Matt 5:28).

 What Jesus then warned them about coveting riches fits in just as well with the danger of coveting the flesh.
 He said “The lamp of the body is the eye.
 If therefore your eye is sound, your whole body will be full of light” (Matt 6:22).
-Hopefully these prayers for purity above, like these listed here, can help you keep impurities of thought from clouding your vision of the light that shines in the darkness (John 1:5), our Lord Jesus Christ Himself!
+Hopefully these prayers for purity above can help you keep impurities of thought from clouding your vision of the light that shines in the darkness (John 1:5), our Lord Jesus Christ Himself!